|Reviewing Phase||Start Date||End Date|

 Your overall recommendation should focus on significance and relevance, anticipated interest, and quality.
 In assessing significance and relevance, your primary resource should be the “Significance and Relevance of the Topic” section of the proposal.
 Similarly, in assessing anticipated interest, you should pay particular attention to the “Expected Audience” section.
 Finally, in assessing quality, you should consider all sections except “Space and Enrollment Restrictions” and “Audio/Visual Requirements.”
 The program and track chairs will consider these sections and the availability of appropriate facilities, as well as feedback on, and attendance at, similar workshops that have been offered in previous years

 In addition, feedback on, and attendance at, similar workshops that have been offered in previous years may be taken into account.
 This is particularly relevant for workshops that propose repeating or extending a previously offered workshop.
-Authors may want to review the list of workshops accepted in previous years before submitting a proposal.

 While your review text should clearly support your scores and recommendation, please do not include your preference for acceptance or rejection of a submission in the feedback to the authors.
 Instead, use the provided radio buttons to make a recommendation (the authors will not see this) based on your summary review and provide any details that refer to your recommendation directly in the confidential comments to the APC or track chairs.
 Remember that as a reviewer, you will only see a small portion of the submissions, so one that you recommend for acceptance may be rejected when considering the other reviewer recommendations and the full set of submissions.